 The dosing instructions read:

-Powder: Start with 1 teaspoon per day and increase gradually over two weeks to suggested use of 1.5 tablespoons per day, or as advised by a qualified health care professional.
+- Powder: Start with 1 teaspoon per day and increase gradually over two weeks to the suggested use of 1.5 tablespoons per day, or as advised by a qualified health care professional.
 Consume with conscious, positive intent.

-VeganCaps: Start with 2 VeganCaps per day and increase gradually over two weeks to suggested use of 8 capsules per day, or as advised by a qualified health care professional.
+- VeganCaps: Start with 2 VeganCaps per day and increase gradually over two weeks to the suggested use of 8 capsules per day, or as advised by a qualified health care professional.
 Consume with conscious, positive intent.

 Claiming to support the function of the liver, kidney, pancreas, blood, bones, muscles, brain, colon, immune system, this product also gives total detoxification.
 So that’s a lot going on in one scoop – or even one capsule!

 Let’s take one of the ingredients included in the ‘from the land’ blend, Nettle.
-Looking on examine.com we find that it has been known to have anti-inflammatory properties.
+Looking at examine.com we find that it has been known to have anti-inflammatory properties.
 The dosage is recommended to be between 120-330mg.
 In the blend above (where it is 1/18th of 5,570mg one can assume that the effect will not be particularly great).

-Similarly, taking Spirulina (from the ‘from the waters’ blend) the recommended dose of this powerful antioxidant is in the range 1-8g per day.
+Similarly, taking Spirulina (from the ‘from the waters’ blend) the recommended dose of this powerful antioxidant is in the range of 1-8g per day.
 The total weight of the ‘from the waters’ blend is 3.7g, so really you are only getting a small dose of this in each scoop.

-Some of the ingredients you may not have heard of (we’re talking chickweed herb, yacon leaf, amla berry and shilajit) are traditionally used in Ayurvedic medicine.
+Some of the ingredients you may not have heard of (we’re talking chickweed herb, yacon leaf, amla berry, and shilajit) are traditionally used in Ayurvedic medicine.

 This is an area I’ll fully disclose I know zero about.

-Vitamineral Green Customer Reviews
+Vitamineral Green Reviews